Note that this list is presented raw

 PROXY IP_ADDRESS=nn.nn.nn.nn[/bits] [NETMASK=mm.mm.mm.mm]

-The IP_address=nn.nn.nn.nn indicates the IPAD's host address on the
+The IP_address=nn.nn.nn.nn indicates the IPAD's host address on the PROXY subnet, and the netmask (indicated with either /bits

-sub-net.
+or the NETMASK= option) defines the size of the sub-net.
 If no netmask is given, the subnet is a full Class C in size.

 The resultant sub-net becomes the PROXY sub-net and all addresses on it will map to the IPAD's host IP address and local ports rather than be routed normally.
 Note that this sub-net is intrinsically firewalled in that no incoming packet from any interface with a destination address for this sub-net is accessible from the outside world.